MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/differences-classic-modern-search.md

 - MET150
 ms.custom:
 - seo-marvel-apr2020
-description: "This article, provides an overview of the difference between the classic and modern search experiences in SharePoint."
+description: "This article provides an overview of the difference between the classic and modern search experiences in SharePoint."
 ---

 # Differences between the classic and modern search experiences in SharePoint